brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 Our approach and framework for success rest on our many years of experience delivering tech-enabled innovation.

 - Experiment and adapt
+- Quick to deliver value
+- Fast feedback cycles
-- Iterative predict/anticipate, plan and prepare
+- Anticipate and prepare
-- Fast value delivery and feedback cycles
+- Iterative predict and plan
 - Practical governance

 ## Our commitment & services